 Provide a dial-in option.

-While you may have a strong internet connection, that’s not always the case for all your meeting participants.
+While you may have a strong internet connection, that’s not always the case for all your meeting participants in your conference call.
 Students living together and attending online classes, children watching Netflix in the next room over, and bloated towers all contribute to this.
 Offering the ability to folks to call in with their phone is a nice safeguard.

 Do a test run of any piece of tech you’re using.

-Set a meeting agenda beforehand, to ensure everyone is on the same page.
+Set a virtual meeting agenda beforehand, to ensure everyone is on the same page.

 If people have had the chance to review and reflect on the agenda beforehand, that’s more time they’re paying attention during the meeting itself.
 Not only that, but if you ensure everyone has personal access to pull it up at any time during the meeting, you give them a better sense of control and awareness of the meeting.